-PhD in Computer Engineering
+PhD in Electrical and Computer Engineering, 2019

 M.S. in Electrical and Computer Engineering, 2014